AhmedRagabMogoda/Safa-project-based-on-Atmega32/README.md

    - When the user attempts to open the safe, they must enter the 4-digit password.
    - The entered password is compared with the stored password in the EEPROM.
    - If the password matches, the safe unlocks, and the DC motor rotates to open the lock.
-   - The LCD displays a success message: "correct password" and "the safe opened".
+   - The LCDs a success message: "correct password" and "the safe opened".

 4. **Changing the Password**:
    - After unlocking, the user has an option to change the password.
-   - The user is prompted to enter the current password again to confirm identity, then a new password can be set following the same procedure as the initial setup.
+   - The user is prompted to enter the current password again to confirm identity, and then a new password can be set following the same procedure as the initial setup.

 5. **Wrong Password Handling**:
    - The user has a maximum of three attempts to enter the correct password.
    - If a wrong password is entered, the system decrements the remaining attempts and displays "wrong password" and the number of remaining attempts.
-   - After three failed attempts, the system locks out the user for a period of time (e.g., 60 seconds), displaying a countdown on the LCD.
+   - After three failed attempts, the system locks out the user for some time (e.g., 60 minutes), displaying a countdown on the LCD.

 6. **EEPROM Usage**:
    - **EEPROM_status_address (0x20)**: Indicates if a password has been set.
 Initialized to `0xFF` (default) if no password is set.